dreamcatcher-tech/network/Inbox/2024-01-30 1011 how to use git repos in deno.md

 Might use this to find a web connection to the parent, then stream in the data we want to send.

 So we should test a all the maneuvres that we know we need, and test in all environments, forming a matrix of tests.

+Artifact should be a module, it should have a client, for dealing with splices, and it should have pluggable backends, like the deno deploy one, local version, and in browser version.
+Sometimes they should cooperate, like when the client is running lightly, it would have a service worker that would be syncing down ready to take over if the net goes down.
 ## user input
 post to a url on the server, or do a commit and push that up.
 From blank: